-In addition, the change in the numbers can also be attributed to improved data collection and data quality.
+In addition, the change in the numbers is also be attributed to improvements in data collection and data quality.

 What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?